 Poorly Washed Vegetables or Raw Sprouts

-Although vegetables are a great source of nutrition and you shouldn’t generally avoid them during your pregnancy, they all need to be thoroughly washed with to kill germs and parasites.
+Although vegetables are a great source of nutrition and you shouldn’t generally avoid them during your pregnancy, they all need to be thoroughly washed to kill germs and parasites.

 However, some raw vegetables do fall under the list of foods to avoid when pregnant.